leggedrobotics/rsl_rl/README.md

   a curiosity driven intrinsic reward.
 * [Symmetry-based Augmentation](https://arxiv.org/abs/2403.04359) - Makes the learned behaviors more symmetrical.

+We welcome contributions from the community.
+Please check our contribution guidelines for more information.

 **Maintainer**: Mayank Mittal and Clemens Schwarke <br/>
 **Affiliation**: Robotic Systems Lab, ETH Zurich & NVIDIA <br/>
 **Contact**: cschwarke@ethz.ch

-Environment repositories using the framework:

-* `Isaac Lab` (built on top of NVIDIA Isaac Sim): https://github.com/isaac-sim/IsaacLab
-* `Legged-Gym` (built on top of NVIDIA Isaac Gym): https://leggedrobotics.github.io/legged_gym/

-We welcome contributions from the community.
-Please check our contribution guidelines for more information.

 > **Note:** The `algorithms` branch supports additional algorithms (SAC, DDPG, DSAC, and more).
 However, it isn't currently actively maintained.